dcat4/ensembleTax/assign.ensembleTax_tutorial.md

 ## The assign.ensembleTax algorithm

 *assign.ensembleTax*'s purpose is to synthesize taxonomic assignments made by any number of unique taxonomic assignment methods to determine an "ensemble" assignment for each ASV in a data set. *assign.ensembleTax* requires that each method's taxonomic assignments follow the same taxonomic nomenclature (naming and ranking conventions).
-If yours don't, use the *taxmapper* algorithm included with the ensembleTax package (vignette here: ADD LINK DYLAN).
+If yours don't, use the *taxmapper* algorithm included with the ensembleTax package (vignette here: <https://github.com/dcat4/ensembleTax/blob/master/taxmapper_tutorial.md>).

 By default, *assign.ensembleTax* determines the ensemble taxonomic assignment for each ASV by finding the highest-frequency taxonomic assignment across the input taxonomic assignments (presumably) determined with different methods.